assemblysoft/AssemblySoft.WonkaBuild/README.md

 # WonkaBuild

-## Web Client for managing the output and history of DevOps projects
+## Web Client for managing DevOps projects

+### Goal
+A web client to supplement the console and windows output which enable some simple management of tasks including
+- Multiple prohjects
+- History of passing and failing build runs
+- Logs
+- Live Web View

 ![Alt text](thumb.png?raw=true "User Interface for Wonka Build Web site")

 ### Task